 In addition to being a satisfying snack, potatoes are easy to grow and can be found all across the globe.
 In recent years, the popularity of low-carb diets has caused some people to avoid potatoes.
 In reality, baked potatoes are packed with nutrients and can be part of a healthy diet.

 Despite the current trend toward low-carb diets, there are a lot of reasons to eat baked potatoes.

 Baked potatoes are packed with choline, an essential nutrient that most people in the United States don’t eat enough of.
-Current research suggests that choline deficiency may be at least partly to blame for inflammatory diseases like rheumatoid arthritis and fibromyalgia.
+Current research suggests that choline deficiency may be at least partly to blame for inflammatory diseases like rheumatoid arthritis.
 By eating baked potatoes, you can increase the choline in your body and reduce inflammation.

 Baked potatoes are high in fiber, which helps with digestion.
 A high-fiber diet can help both diarrhea and constipation.
 People with digestive conditions like irritable bowel syndrome may find the fiber in baked potatoes especially helpful for managing symptoms and regulating digestion.